hanami/controller/README.md

 run Action
 ```

-Lotus::Controller heavely depends on class configuration, to ensure immutability
+Lotus::Controller heavely depends on class configuration.
+To ensure immutability
-in deployment environments, please consider of invoke `Lotus::Controller.load!`.
+in deployment environments, use `Lotus::Controller.load!`.

 ## Versioning